4th Of July In Memphis and the Mid-South: Fireworks, Parades, and Celebrations

 July 3, Liberty Park, 5 p.m. - 9 p.m.

-Head to Liberty Park on Thursday, July 3 for Memphis’ biggest Independence Day celebration featuring live music, local food trucks, family fun, and the official City of Memphis fireworks show at dusk.
-Free admission and parking.
+Head to Liberty Park on Thursday, July 3 for Memphis’ biggest Independence Day celebration featuring live music, carnival games, face painting, food trucks and the official City of Memphis fireworks show at dusk.
+More details to come.

 Collierville Independence Day Celebration